Out of nowhere, long-lost acquaintances can appear in our dreams, causing bewilderment and unease.

 Dreams are usually vivid emotional experiences.
 Moreover, the content of our dreams can reveal something about the emotionally-charged experiences we’ve felt in our waking lives.

 When journaling, summarize the emotions of the dream in 1-2 words.
 We often wake up feeling some residual emotion from our dreams, so capture the essence of the emotion when you awaken.

 Determine the Symbolism in Your Dreams

-Once you’ve determined the characters, location, and storyline of your dream, make a list of what these factors might symbolize.
+Once you’ve determined a dream’s characters, location, and storyline, list what they might symbolize.

 For example, dream dictionaries suggest that dreaming of our mother can symbolize our nurturing and caring qualities and may suggest we feel a sense of responsibility for something in our lives.

-Common dream symbols are a good starting point for exploration, but it’s best to try and determine exactly what the content of your dreams means for you.
+Common dream symbols are a good starting point, but determine what the content of your dreams means for you.
 This is part of the therapeutic process, so it requires some self-determined effort.

 Connect the Appropriate Symbol With Your Inner Self

 According to Jung, dreams won’t tell us things we already know about ourselves, so we should work hard to understand their meaning.
 Don’t settle for the first meaning you decipher.
 Rather, list multiple possibilities and use the option that seems most challenging.

 The people in our dreams often represent exaggerated versions of our personalities or temperaments.
 Let’s assume you have a recurring dream about a strict and unpopular teacher.

 As you can see, symbols in our dreams can become hard to face because they might reveal aspects of our character that we find difficult to acknowledge.

 In ‘Inner Work,’ the author cautions against using dreams to stroke the ego.
 Rather, use them for self-development.

 Act on the Interpretation